FinalFantasy27/FinalFantasy27.github.io/_posts/2022-07-05-notes_on_incompleteness.md

 corollary of godel and Rosser's:

-For any theories $T$ satisfying the coditions of incompleteness theorem,
+For any theory $T$ satisfying the coditions of incompleteness theorem,

 if $T\vdash G\rightarrow \lnot \Box G$, then $T\not\vdash G$.